 While muscle spasms can be painful, relief is available with these seven natural muscle relaxers.

-Capsaicin, a substance found in cayenne pepper, is a natural muscle relaxant that’s often recommended to people who suffer from fibromyalgia and rheumatoid arthritis.
-It can be added to food, like this grilled shrimp with lime cream recipe or you can find cayenne pepper in capsule form and as a cream.
-When used as a cream, you can apply to areas affected by muscle spasms.
+Capsaicin, a substance found in cayenne pepper, is a natural muscle relaxant that’s often recommended to people who live with fibromyalgia and rheumatoid arthritis.
+It can be added to food, like in this grilled shrimp recipe, or you can find cayenne pepper in capsule form and as a cream.
+When used as a cream, you can apply it to areas affected by muscle spasms.

 Perhaps the best and most natural way to relax your muscles is to rest.
 Make sure to get lots of sleep, drink plenty of fluids, and try not to overwork the affected muscle.
 Using heat pads or ice packs on the muscle can provide immediate relief.
 Sometimes muscle spasms are due to over-stimulated muscles, and ice can help calm down the transmission of impulses from the brain to the overactive muscle.